wp-plugins/hide-unwanted-shortcodes/readme.txt

 You can easily add and save the unwanted shortcode tag name into the plugin setting page, and the plugin will do the rest.
 There is no need to write any functions or database queries, the plugin will hide them base on shortcode tag saved.

-For more information, please visit [Denzel Designs](http://denzeldesigns.com)
+For more information, please visit [denzelchia.com](http://denzelchia.com)

 == Changelog ==